atribanerjee/chatbot/README.md

     * has to click on the button again to stop recording
     * not as smooth, might be better to use websocket (the program is currently using polling to get real time transcript)
     * Mixed content issue: recorder.js used requires https but GPT3 is currently using http.
 The user has to enable mixed content (can be done on Chrome and Firefox)
+- Backend:
+    * add more feature using the audio data